 Low levels of sex hormones may be corrected at puberty with hormone replacement.

 Mental health and behavioral counseling are also important.
 This can help with common problems such as skin picking and compulsive behaviors.
-Sometimes, medicine may be needed.
+Sometimes, medicine to treat mental health conditions may be needed.

 The child will need the right education for their IQ level.
 The child will also need speech, physical, and occupational therapy as early as possible.
 Controlling weight will allow for a much more comfortable and healthy life.